EPW80/Budget-Tracker-React/README.md

-#  Basic expense app created with React
+#  Budget app created with React

 This application is a simple expense app utilizing react.js.
 The concept behind this application was to implement state and working with events.
 Working with reacts basic components is another part of this applications background.